bdzwillo/ubuntu_gtk_tweaks/README.md

 is supposed to replace X11 in Linux, the GNOME Classic on Wayland session has still too many issues.

-- GNOME Panel has been replaced since GNOME 3 with [GNOME Shell](https://en.wikipedia.org/wiki/GNOME_Shell), which only works with the [Mutter window manager](https://en.wikipedia.org/wiki/Mutter_(software))
+- GNOME Panel has been replaced with [GNOME Shell](https://en.wikipedia.org/wiki/GNOME_Shell) in GNOME 4, which only works with the [Mutter window manager](https://en.wikipedia.org/wiki/Mutter_(software))

 - Mutter is not compatible with old GNOME Panel addons, but it is highly